ddoeppner/ONE-Record/working_draft/API/docs/concepts.md

 ### Organization URI

-In ONE Record, each party in the Internet of Logistics, e.g., a shipper, airline, or public authorities like customs that acts as an owner or user of Logistics Objects, requires a globally unique identifier, a so-called `Organization URI`.
+In ONE Record, each party in the Internet of Logistics, e.g., a shipper, airline, or public authorities like customs that acts as an holder or user of Logistics Objects, requires a globally unique identifier, a so-called `Organization URI`.
 This MUST have a URI that points to a data object that inherits from [Organization](https://onerecord.iata.org/ns/cargo#Organization) which inherits from [LogisticsObject](https://onerecord.iata.org/ns/cargo#LogisticsObject).
 Therefore, the same URI structure as for Logistics Objects MUST be applied.

 This data object can be a [Company](https://onerecord.iata.org/ns/cargo#Company), a [Carrier](https://onerecord.iata.org/ns/cargo#Carrier), or a [PublicAuthority](https://onerecord.iata.org/ns/cargo#PublicAuthority).